Quantum energy inequalities in integrable models with several particle species and bound states: QEI at one-particle level for general integrable models

 \begin{rem} While Theorem~\ref{thm:qeimain}\ref{item:qei} establishes a QEI only at one-particle level, the result usually extends to expectation values in vectors $\Psi = c \, \Omega + \Psi_1$, $c\in\mathbb{C}, \Psi_1 \in \mathcal{H}_1$.
 Namely,

 where $F_1=F_1^{[T^{00}(0)]}$ is the one-particle form factor of the energy density.
 This $F_1$ may be nonzero.
-However, due to Remark~\ref{rem:f1}, it is of the form $F_1(\zeta;0) = F_1(0) \sh^2\zeta$; thus the rapid decay of $\widetilde{g^2}$ and the Cauchy-Schwarz inequality imply that the additional summand is bounded in $\lVert \Psi_1 \rVert_2$, hence in $\|\Psi\|^2$. \end{rem}
+However, due to Remark~\ref{rem:f1}, it is of the form $F_1(\zeta;0) = F_1(0) \sh^2\zeta$; thus, the rapid decay of $\widetilde{g^2}$ and the Cauchy-Schwarz inequality imply that the additional summand is bounded in $\lVert \Psi_1 \rVert_2$, hence in $\|\Psi\|^2$. \end{rem}

 The rest of this section is devoted to the proof of Theorem~\ref{thm:qeimain}, which we develop separately for the two parts \ref{item:noqei} and \ref{item:qei}.
-We first note that from Theorem~\ref{thm:tformgen}, the operators $\hat{F}(\zeta)$ fulfill
+We first note that from Theorem~\ref{thm:tformgen}, the operators $\hat{F}(\zeta)$ fulfil